2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 In progress

-Milfac are being encouraged to supervise or co- supervise honours theses if they feel uncomfortable supervising on their own.
-Milfac have experience now in this domain.
+Milfac and term hires are being encouraged to supervise or co- supervise honours theses if they feel uncomfortable supervising on their own.

 14. The Committee recommends an incentive for each MPL staff member participating in the new graduate programme; supervising one undergraduate honours ‘thesis and/or undergraduate major student’s research project per academic year.
 MPL faculty agree Dept head and Dean of Social Sciences and Humanities See point 12 and 13 above.